Burr vs Blade Coffee Grinder: The Complete Breakdown

 - Coffee quality: Consistent

-The math works out pretty similar.
+The math works out pretty similar over time.
 But here's what the numbers don't show: every cup from the burr grinder tastes better.
 Over 5 years of daily coffee, that's roughly 1,800 cups.
-Worth the extra $25-50?
-I'd say yes.
+Worth the slightly higher upfront cost?

 When a Blade Grinder Makes Sense